On the number of independent solutions of algebraic differential equations: Order one differential equations

-We now prove Conjecture \ref{ordoneconj}: \begin{thm} A first order differential equation over $k$ (respectively, an autonomous differential equation over $C$) is not of general type if and only if it has at most three (respectively, at most one) algebraically independent solutions in any given differential field extension of $k$ (respectively, $C$) having $C$ as its field of constants. \end{thm}
+We now prove Conjecture \ref{ordoneconj}: \begin{thm} An order one differential equation over $k$ (respectively, an autonomous differential equation over $\mc C_k$) is not of general type if and only if it has at most three (respectively, at most one) algebraically independent solutions in any given differential field extension of $k$ (respectively, $\mc C_k$) having $\mc C_k$ as its field of constants. \end{thm}